 The file macros does not have an extension.
-The reason for this is that if you put .html or even .rxml (due to the configuration of our server) at the end of the name, the file will be parsed before being inserted and we
+The reason for this is that if I put .html or even .rxml (due to the configuration of our server) at the end of the name, the file will be parsed before being inserted and I don't want that in this case.
+Sometimes it might be useful but not here.